tmdwnsyang/YouTubeIList/README.md

 ![Demo image](https://github.com/tmdwnsyang/YouTubeIList/blob/main/live_demo.gif "This is a demo image")

 You can also view the live example of the code [on this spreadsheet](https://docs.google.com/spreadsheets/d/1CWWOd7b0FuHOEDYJJ5-4TfP6INf6W8czNUkT-rArRJg/edit#gid=0).
-I picked the playlists that claim to be updated every week.
-The spreadsheet is updated every 24 hours.
+I picked the **publically available** playlists that claim to be updated every week.
+The spreadsheet is automatically updated every 24 hours.

 ## Important note
 If you decide to replace a column with a different playlist, please clear the column before running.
 Otherwise it will merge the existing entries with the new playlist.